ros2/rclc/rclc/README.md

 Derived Requirements from both concepts:
 - triggered execution
-- sequential procesing of callbacks
+- sequential processing of callbacks

 #### High-priority processing path
 Motivation:

 Often a robot has to fullfill several activities at the same time.
 For example following a path and avoiding obstacles.
-While path following is a permanent activity, obstacle avoidance is trigged by the environment and should be immediately reacted upon.
+While path following is a permanent activity, obstacle avoidance is triggered by the environment and should be immediately reacted upon.
 Therefore one would like to specify priorities to activities.
 This is depicted in Figure 8:

 <img src="doc/highPriorityPath.png" alt="HighPriorityPath" width="500" />